 - To prevent bone grafts from other donor sites.

-This intervention is done with local anesthesia and conscious sedation, with an attending anesthesiologist.
-The patient is awake and relaxed.
-A temporary fixed prosthesis is always anchored on the newly placed implants within 24 hours of surgery.
+A temporary fixed prosthesis is anchored on the newly placed implants 24 hours after the surgery.

 - Rapid bone healing as with regular-sized implants.

 - It reduces the time and cost of treatment by avoiding bone grafts.

 Guided bone regeneration treatment is used when the bone available for implant placement is insufficient.

 The latter can occur either because it has been a long time since the loss of the teeth or because previous infections in the area have destroyed the bone.